-- The Data Controller at its own discretion may object to any such changes within 8 weeks after the Data Processor’s notice.
+- The Data Controller at its own discretion may object with good cause to any such changes within 8 weeks after the Data Processor’s notice.

 - The Data Processor shall impose by written agreement, which includes an electronic form, on all Sub-processors processing Personal Data under this DPA (including inter alia its agents, intermediaries and sub-contractors) the same obligations as apply to the Data Processor, in particular the obligations defined in section 4.1 (in particular, procedure of notification to Data Controller and Data Controller’s right to issue direct instructions to Sub-processors) and section 4.2 of this DPA.